WWDC 2017 is now official. It will be held, as always, in June.

 Apple released the latest version of the WatchOS operating system, WatchOS 3, to the public last autumn.
 The software, which is meant for Apple Watch, debuted at WWDC 2016.
 It's a significant update that brings new apps, new watch faces, a new dock, new activity sharing, a new Breathe app, and a slew of navigation and performance improvements, and more.
 We're expecting Apple to debut more improvements in June.

 Bloomberg reported Apple is developing new apps for the Apple Watch, including one that tracks your sleep.
 This would be supported across all existing models of Apple Watch.
 Unfortunately, rumours are otherwise slim.
 Many consumers would like the ability to create their own watch faces, as well as the ability to customise their Digital Crown functionality and sync their Apple Watch to multiple iOS devices.

 There's not much news floating around about TVOS 11, but we expect Apple to at least touch on it.
 Consumers' wish-list features include a 4K support, Dolby Atmos support, Safari for Apple TV, Home app for Apple TV, "Hey Siri" voice activation, and Siri search for local files on a Mac.

 Will any hardware debut at WWDC 2017?

 It's not very common, but Apple has used past WWDC keynotes to announce updated hardware (such as 2014's Mac Pro, AirPort Time Capsule and AirPort Extreme, and new MacBook Air).
 As for this year, Apple's fourth-generation Apple TV is due for an annual refresh.
 Apple may also use the event to update its Mac Pro and MacBook Air.
-There was also no new iPad Air in 2015 or 2016.

 Want to know more?